StableSwitches/StableSwitches/README.md

-# StablesSwitches
+# StableSwitches
-A site for StablesSwitches
+A website for StableSwitches